escobarana/devops-smart-car/iac/README.md

 This whole process is now automatize using GitHub Actions.
 See the workflow in `.github > workflows > cd_terraform.yaml` file.
 It is triggered in every push/pull request and the deployment and .tfstate updated accordingly.

-**Note**: A new tag for the Docker image was created for this deployment. `smartcarapi:tf` is the image used for this deployment.
+**Note1**: A new tag for the Docker image was created for this deployment. `smartcarapi:tf` is the image used for the deployment in terraform.

+**Note2**: Since AWS is a paid service, the resources are destroyed after terraform is applied and the web application deployed in the cloud to avoid unnecessary charges.